Planning Your Trip to Kathmandu

 2-3 Days in Kathmandu

 Three days is a comfortable amount of time to enjoy a city tour of Kathmandu's famous sights plus make day trips to other historic landmarks just outside the city.
 If you manage your time wisely, you could even squeeze both city tours and day trips into just two days.
-Or make it a sightseeing tour of Kathmandu Valley.
+Or make it a sightseeing tour of Kathmandu Valley and depart on the fourth day.

 Regardless, on day one you should visit Durbar Square and enjoy Thamel.
 Do some shopping and pick up souvenirs like handcrafted Nepali leather bags and/or Tibetan singing bowls.
 Perhaps visit the well-manicured Garden of Dreams, a walled-in courtyard and green space adjacent to Thamel that's designed in the style of a garden in Edwardian England.
 Filled with ponds, fountains, and pavilions, it makes for a tranquil escape from hectic central Kathmandu.